Anesthesia & Sedation Options

 Sedative-Hypnotics: These drugs induce calm, including drowsiness and even sleep.
 This sleep state is actually a form of hypnosis which is a form of physiological sleep.

-Anti-Anxiety Drugs: These are drugs which relieve anxiety and induce a state of calm and relaxation.
+Anti-Anxiety Drugs: These are drugs that relieve anxiety and induce a state of calm and relaxation.

 Please note that you shouldn’t travel on your own after you’ve taken any of these drugs.
 Make sure you have an escort, even if you traveled by bus or foot!
 It’s easy to become disorientated.